wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 {% img blog/react-native-play-store/welcome.png alt:"Welcome to React Native" width:"400" %}{: .center-image }

-To see the output you’ll upload to the Play Store, go to `android/app/build/outputs/apk/debug`.
+To see the output you'll upload to the Play Store, go to `android/app/build/outputs/apk/debug`.
 You should see an `app-debug.apk` that is around 8MB in size.

 ### Reducing Output Size

 You want to make sure your users have the smallest download possible.
-It’s already quite small (around 8MB)  because you’re using the command line (something like Expo produces 25MB for even basic apps) but we can [reduce it further]https://medium.com/@aswinmohanme/how-i-reduced-the-size-of-my-react-native-app-by-86-27be72bba640).
+It's already quite small (around 8MB)  because you're using the command line (something like Expo produces 25MB for even basic apps) but we can [reduce it further]https://medium.com/@aswinmohanme/how-i-reduced-the-size-of-my-react-native-app-by-86-27be72bba640).
 Go to `android/app/build.gradle` and change the following variables to be `true`:

 ```
 def enableSeparateBuildPerCPUArchitecture = true
 def enableProguardInReleaseBuilds = true
 ```

-You’ll also have to remove the `ndk` section of `defaultConfig` to removing the [conflicting configuration in ndk abiFilters](https://stackoverflow.com/a/49802507) error:
+You'll also have to remove the `ndk` section of `defaultConfig` to removing the [conflicting configuration in ndk abiFilters](https://stackoverflow.com/a/49802507) error:

 ```
 ndk {